osm-search/Nominatim/README.md

 Installation
 ============

+The latest stable release can be downloaded from http://nominatim.org.
+There you can also find [installation instructions for the release](http://nominatim.org/release-docs/latest/Installation).

-There are detailed installation instructions in the /docs directory.
+Detailed installation instructions for the development version can be found in the `/docs` directory, see [docs/Installation.md](docs/Installation.md).

-Here is a quick summary of the necessary steps.
+A quick summary of the necessary steps:

 1. Compile Nominatim: